andreybgm/gigreminder/README.md

 ### State management ###

-The app uses reactive state management approach that is perfectly explained in [Jake Wharton’s talk](https://youtu.be/0IKHxjkgop4?t=2885).
+The app uses a reactive state management approach that is perfectly explained in [Jake Wharton’s talk](https://youtu.be/0IKHxjkgop4?t=2885).

 ### The demo ###